cinzinga/cinzinga.github.io/_posts/2021-07-26-XXE-Case-Studies.md

 ## Conclusion
 While this article was brief, I hope it served to highlight some XXE vulnerabilities that I have exploited in the wild.
 While the bug type is not common, I have reported approximately a dozen XXE vulnerabilities in my bug bounty career.
-This number certainly warrants adding XXE checks to your arsenal of checks when assessing a web app’s security.
+This number certainly warrants adding XXE checks to your arsenal when assessing a web app’s security.